-- Q: May I attend the annual meeting? - A: You are entitled to attend the annual meeting only if you were a stockholder as of the close of business on September 3, 2013, or you hold a valid proxy for the annual meeting.
+- Q: May I attend the Annual Meeting? - A: You are entitled to attend the Annual Meeting only if you were a stockholder as of the close of business on March 18, 2015, or you hold a valid proxy for the Annual Meeting.
 You should be prepared to present photo identification for admittance.
-If you are not a record holder but hold shares beneficially through a broker or nominee (that is, in "street name"), you should provide proof of beneficial ownership on the record date, such as your most recent account statement prior to September 3, 2013, a copy of the voting instruction card provided by your broker or nominee, or other similar evidence of ownership.
-If you do not provide photo identification or comply with the other procedures outlined above upon request, you may not be admitted to the annual meeting.
-The annual meeting will begin promptly at 9:00 a.m.
-(Eastern time).
-Check-in will begin at 8:30 a.m., and you should allow ample time for the check-in procedures. - Q: How can I vote my shares in person at the annual meeting? - A: You may vote by ballot in person at the annual meeting any shares that you hold as the stockholder of record.
-You may only vote in person shares held in street name if you obtain from the broker or nominee that holds your shares a valid proxy giving you the right to vote the shares. - Q: How can I vote my shares without attending the annual meeting? - A: Whether you hold shares directly as the stockholder of record or beneficially in street name, you may, without attending the meeting, direct how your shares are to be voted.
+If you are not a record holder but hold shares beneficially through a broker or nominee (that is, in "street name"), you should provide proof of beneficial ownership on the record date, such as your most recent account statement prior to March 18, 2015, a copy of the voting instruction card provided by your broker or nominee, or other similar evidence of ownership.
+If you do not provide photo identification or comply with the other procedures outlined above upon request, you may not be admitted to the Annual Meeting.
+The Annual Meeting will begin promptly at 9:00 a.m.
+(Eastern Daylight Time).
+Check-in will begin at 8:30 a.m., and you should allow ample time for the check-in procedures. - Q: How can I vote my shares in person at the Annual Meeting? - A: You may vote by ballot in person at the Annual Meeting any shares that you hold as the stockholder of record.
+You may only vote in person shares held in street name if you obtain from the broker or nominee that holds your shares a valid proxy giving you the right to vote the shares. - Q: How can I vote my shares without attending the Annual Meeting? - A: Whether you hold shares directly as the stockholder of record or beneficially in street name, you may, without attending the meeting, direct how your shares are to be voted.
 If you are a stockholder of record, you may cause your shares to be voted as you instruct by granting a proxy to our Board of Directors.
 If you hold shares in street name, you may cause your shares to be voted as you instruct by submitting voting instructions to your broker or nominee.
 Each record holder of our common stock may appoint a proxy by completing, signing, and dating a proxy card and mailing it in the accompanying pre-addressed envelope.
-Each stockholder who holds shares in street name may vote by mail by completing, signing, and dating a voting instruction card provided by the broker or nominee and following the other instructions of your broker or nominee. - Q: Can I change my vote? - A: You may change your vote at any time prior to the vote at the annual meeting.
-For shares held directly in your name, you may accomplish this by granting a new proxy bearing a later date (which automatically revokes the earlier proxy) or by attending the annual meeting and voting in person.
+Each stockholder who holds shares in street name may vote by mail by completing, signing, and dating a voting instruction card provided by the broker or nominee and following the other instructions of your broker or nominee. - Q: Can I change my vote? - A: You may change your vote at any time prior to the vote at the Annual Meeting.
+For shares held directly in your name, you may accomplish this by granting a new proxy bearing a later date (which automatically revokes the earlier proxy) or by attending the Annual Meeting and voting in person.
 Attendance at the meeting will not cause your previously granted proxy to be revoked unless you specifically so request.
 For shares you hold beneficially, you may change your vote by submitting new voting instructions to your broker or nominee or, if you have obtained a valid proxy from your broker or nominee giving you the right to vote your shares, by attending the meeting and voting in person.
-You may also change your vote by sending a written notice of revocation to the Corporate Secretary, Synthetic Biologics, Inc., Administrative Office, 617 Detroit Street, Suite 100, Ann Arbor, Michigan 48104. - Q: Can I revoke my proxy? - A: You may revoke your proxy before it is voted at the meeting.
-To revoke your proxy, notify our corporate secretary in writing, or deliver to our corporate secretary a duly executed proxy bearing a later date.
-You may also revoke your proxy by appearing at the meeting in person and voting your shares.
-Attendance at the meeting will not, by itself, revoke a proxy.
+You may also change your vote by sending a written notice of revocation to the Corporate Secretary, Synthetic Biologics, Inc., Finance & Administrative Office, 617 Detroit Street, Suite 100, Ann Arbor, Michigan 48104.